-Employers are facing a dilemma: Their workforce needs to upgrade their skills, learn new ones or complete compliance training, but in-person training may not be an option these days.
-Yet, training is especially important now, as employees strive to learn skills, and it may become even more critical when workers start returning to a changed workplace.
-How can employers deal with the challenge?
+Employers are facing a dilemma: Their workforce needs to learn new skills, upgrade existing capabilities or complete compliance training, but may not be able to do so in person given the current environment.
+Yet, training is especially important now, with employees so keen to gain skills, and it may become even more critical when workers start returning to a changed workplace.
+So how can employers deal with the challenge?

-PwC set out to answer this question with our study of VR designed for soft-skills training.
-Selected employees from a group of new managers in 12 US locations took the same training — designed to address inclusive leadership — in one of three learning modalities: classroom, e-learn and v-learn (virtual reality).
+PwC set out to answer this question with our study of VR designed for soft skills training.
+Selected employees from a group of new managers in 12 US locations took the same training—designed to address inclusive leadership—in one of three learning modalities: classroom, e-learn and v-learn (VR).

 The results?
-The survey showed that virtual reality can help business leaders upskill their employees faster, even at a time when training budgets may be shrinking and in-person training may be off the table, as people continue to observe social distancing.
+The survey showed that VR can help business leaders upskill their employees faster, even at a time when training budgets may be shrinking and in-person training may be off the table, as people continue to observe social distancing.

 faster to train than in the classroom

 more confident to apply skills learned after training

 more emotionally connected to content than classroom learners

 US employees typically spend only 1% of their work week on training and development, so employers need to be sure that they use that time productively.
 That’s where VR can help.